Evolutionary instability of selfish learning in repeated games: Results

 After each repeated game, players may update their strategies based on their experience with the opponent.
 They do so by implementing a learning rule.
 We consider learning rules that consist of four elements: a distribution~$\mathcal{D}$ over initial strategies, a sampling procedure~$\mathcal{S}$, a set of objective functions~$\mathcal{V}$, and a priority assignment~$\Omega$.
 The first element, the distribution over initial strategies, determines the player's default strategy that is used before any learning takes place.
 The second element, the sampling procedure, determines how to generate an alternative strategy in each learning step.
 Throughout the main text, we assume that a player $X$ with current strategy~$\p$ generates an alternative strategy~$\mathbf{p'}$ using local random search \citep{solis:MOR:1981} (\fig{modelSetup}c).
-This sampling procedure is akin to local mutations in biologically motivated models \citep{imhof:PRSB:2010,stewart:games:2015}.
-After having generated an alternative strategy, the player decides whether or not to accept it.
+After generating an alternative strategy, the player decides whether to accept it.
 To this end, the set of objective functions~$\mathcal{V}$ specifies what the player's strategy ought to maximize.
-If $X$'s objective is to maximize $V_{X}\in\mathcal{V}$, the player switches to $\mathbf{p'}$ if and only if $V_{X}\left(\mathbf{p'},\q\right) >V_{X}\left(\p,\q\right)$.
-This decision may involve, for example, a comparison between the player's current payoff, $\pi_{X}\left(\p,\q\right)$, with the payoff $\pi_{X}\left(\mathbf{p'},\q\right)$ the player could have obtained using the alternative strategy~(\fig{modelSetup}d).
+If $X$'s objective is to maximize $V\in\mathcal{V}$, the player switches to $\mathbf{p'}$ if and only if $V\left(\mathbf{p'},\q\right) >V\left(\p,\q\right)$.
+This decision may involve, for example, a comparison between the player's current payoff, $\pi_{X}\left(\p,\q\right)$, and the payoff $\pi_{X}\left(\mathbf{p'},\q\right)$ the player could have obtained using the alternative strategy~(\fig{modelSetup}d).
 However, a player's priorities over her objectives may change over time.
-The priority assignment~$\Omega\left(\p,\q\right)$ determines with which probability each objective~$V\!\in\!\mathcal{V}$ is chosen.
+The priority assignment~$\Omega\left(\p,\q\right)$ determines with which probability each objective~$V\in\mathcal{V}$ is chosen.